 firstname.lastname@example.org which awaits your approval.
 So first of all, you can choose to read the release notes and/or visually inspect the branch yourself before merging, hopefully saving you from pushing this faulty code to production.

 If you did not catch the fault before merging, you are still better off with a pinned version.
-If you discover something wrong in production, you can easily “roll back” commits in your development environment until you find which it was.
-Then you can simply revert that commit (updating
+If you discover something wrong in production, you can easily “roll back” commits in your development environment until you find which rollback fixes the problem.
+Then you can simply revert that commit (reversing

 email@example.com) and push that to